DessimozLab/pyham/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to **pyham**'s documentation !
+Welcome to **pyHam**'s documentation !
 ====================================

 .. note:: Documentation for pyham version |release|.

-pyham (HAM for “HOG Analysis Method”) is a python library to handle orthoXML containings Hierarchical Orthologous Groups (HOGs).
-The motivation of HAM is to create an easy python interface to investigate on HOGs and evolutionary information that can be induced from them.
-HAM provide graphical tools to visualize evolution history of single gene family or comparative genomic setup.
+pyHam (pyHam for “python HOG Analysis Method”) is a python library to handle orthoXML containings Hierarchical Orthologous Groups (HOGs).
+The motivation of HAM is to create an easy python interface to investigate on HOGs and the evolutionary information that can be induced from them.
+HAM provide graphical tools to visualize evolution history single gene families or a whole comparative genomic setup.

 **We highly recommend to read the** :ref:`Basics of pyham <basics>` **before starting using pyham !!**